ghassenchouchen/gestionconges/README.md

 # Leave Management Mobile Application
-LeaveFlow is a leave mangamaent that allows employees to request time off, and managers to approve or reject leave, with a mobile(Android) client.
+LeaveFlow is a mobile leave management application that allows employees to request time off, and managers to approve or reject leave, with a mobile(Android) client.
 # Description
 LeaveFlow helps organizations streamline their leave management process by providing:
 - Leave request submission, approval workflows, and leave history tracking